josejhkim/tp/docs/UserGuide.md

 - Running `setWedding John & Jane Wedding` sets the active wedding to "John & Jane Wedding".
 - Using `setWedding "Smith Wedding` sets the active wedding context to the wedding named "Smith Wedding".

+### Wedding Overview : `weddingOverview`

+Provides an overview of the current active wedding, including details such as the number of tables and guests.

+**Format:**
+`weddingOverview`

+- Retrieves a summary overview of the active wedding.
+- No additional arguments are required.
+- The overview includes key details such as the number of tables and guests and the list of guests invited.

+**Examples:**
+- Running `weddingOverview` after setting an active wedding displays the wedding's summary details.

 ### Adding a person: `addGuest`